Providing fiscal leadership and oversight of MSM’s mission, strategic goals, and objectives.

 Prior to joining the firm, David earned a Ph.D. and Master’s in Political Philosophy from Oxford University as well as a B.A.
 Honours degree in Canada from Queen’s University, where he was a Gold Medalist.
 He and Françoise live in Manhattan, where she is a lawyer and President of the International Women’s Health Coalition, a non-governmental organization dedicated to advancing the health and rights of women and girls around the world.
 She is also President of American Friends of Les Arts Florissants.
 David and Françoise share many passions in life, including a love of opera, travel, reading, art, fashion, skiing, cycling, fine food, and wonderful wine (especially Burgundian!).

-James Gandre, an educator and musician with a deep commitment to students and the development of American conservatory learning, returned to Manhattan School of Music to assume the presidency in May 2013.
-He had served the School for fifteen years (1985–2000), most recently as Dean of Enrollment and Alumni.
-In 2000, Dr. Gandre became Dean of Chicago College of Performing Arts at Roosevelt University, where he went on to serve concurrently as the Interim Dean of the College of Education and ultimately as the University’s Provost and Executive Vice President.
+President James Gandre is an educator and musician with a deep commitment to students and the development of American conservatory learning.
+He returned to Manhattan School of Music (MSM) to assume the presidency in 2013, having served the School previously for 15 years (1985–2000), concluding that first phase of his time at MSM as Dean of Enrollment and Alumni.
+In 2000, Dr. Gandre became Dean of Chicago College of Performing Arts at Roosevelt University, where he went on to serve concurrently as the Interim Dean of the College of Education, and ultimately as Provost and Executive Vice President.

 President Gandre has broad knowledge of the history and discourse of the American conservatory, the subject of his doctoral dissertation, And Then There Were Seven: An Historical Case Study of the Seven Independent Conservatories of Music that Survived the 20th Century.
-He has also written about conservatories and music schools in Music in American Life: An Encyclopedia of the Songs, Styles, Stars, and Stories that Shaped Our Culture (ABC-CLIO, 2013).
-He presented his views of conservatory education and i ts impact on cultural life in America in the 2014 Musical America Directory.
+He has also written about conservatories and music schools in Music in American Life: An Encyclopedia of the Songs, Styles, Stars, and Stories that Shaped Our Culture (ABC-CLIO, 2013) and in the 2014 Musical America Directory.
+In addition to music schools, he has also written about higher education administration as a contributor in two books by The Johns Hopkins University: The Provost’s Handbook (2015) and LGBTQ Leadership in Higher Education (2022).

-He has served on the Board of Directors of Chicago’s Grant Park Music Festival, Chicago High School for the Arts, and the Auditorium Theatre of Roosevelt University.
-He has also served on the Board of Visitors of the Walnut Hill School for the Arts, the Board of Advisors for Music in the Loft, and on the Diversity Working Group sponsored by the Elizabeth Morse and Elizabeth Morse Genius Charitable Trusts.
+He has served on the Board of Directors of Chicago’s Grant Park Music Festival, Chicago High School for the Arts, and the Auditorium Theatre.
+He has also served on the Board of Visitors of the Walnut Hill School for the Arts, the Board of Advisors for Music in the Loft (Chicago), and on the Diversity Working Group sponsored by the Elizabeth Morse and Elizabeth Morse Genius Charitable Trusts.

-Dr. Gandre has been a consultant to institutions as diverse as Canada’s Royal Conservatory of Music, Chicago’s Institute for Clinical Social Work, and the Wisconsin Conservatory of Music and has served as a site team member for the American Bar Association’s accreditation division at City University of New York, University of Pittsburgh, University of North Dakota, and Indiana University–Purdue University.
+President Gandre has been a consultant to institutions as diverse as Canada’s Royal Conservatory of Music, Chicago’s Institute for Clinical Social Work, and the Wisconsin Conservatory of Music, and has served as a site team member for the American Bar Association’s accreditation division at City University of New York, University of Pittsburgh, University of North Dakota, and Indiana University–Purdue University.

-A Wisconsin native, President Gandre earned his Bachelor of Music degree with honors from Lawrence University, a Master of Music degree from the San Francisco Conservatory of Music, and his Doctor of Education from the University of Nebraska–Lincoln.
-He also attended the Harvard University Institute for Management and Leadership in Education and pursued postgraduate music study at the Blossom Festival School of Music/Kent State University.
+A Wisconsin native, President Gandre earned a Bachelor of Music degree with honors from Lawrence University, a Master of Music degree from the San Francisco Conservatory of Music, a Doctor of Education from the University of Nebraska-Lincoln, and an Honorary Doctor of Music from his undergraduate alma mater Lawrence University.
+He also attended the Harvard University Institute for Management and Leadership in Education and pursued postgraduate music studies at the Blossom Festival School of Music/Kent State University and Manhattan School of Music.

-He is married to Dr. Boris Thomas, a psychotherapist and executive coach in private practice.
+He is married to Dr. Boris Thomas, JD, PhD, a psychotherapist and executive coach in private practice.

 Noémi Neidorff, a native of Budapest, Hungary, escaped with her family, during the 1956 Revolution.
 She earned undergraduate and graduate degrees in piano at Manhattan School of Music, and continued post-graduate studies at Columbia University.
 An active volunteer, she serves on numerous boards; among them, as a Vice-Chair, Saint Louis Symphony, Radio Arts Foundation, Saint Louis Art Museum, and Artist Presentation Society.
 As past President of the National Trustees of the National Symphony, she remains active on the National Trustees Board and the International Committee on the Arts at the Kennedy Center.
 She also serves as Chair of the Board of Trustees of Opera Theatre Saint Louis.

 Nancy Freund Heller is a senior executive with a distinguished thirty- year career in financial services, managing investments, creating strategic plans, running new and established businesses, serving on boards and committees.
 Before retiring from TIAA in 2016, Nancy built and served as President of TIAA Charitable.
 Nancy also created TIAA Direct, an online retail bank, headed TIAA’s Institutional Relationships business, conceived and created TIAA’s third party asset management business and spent decades managing investments for TIAA’s general account.
-Ms. Heller currently serves on the board of Charles Schwab Investment Management, Jackson Life Insurance Company of New York, Manhattan School of Music and the investment advisory board of Geller & Company Family Offices and the advisory board of Amicus.
+Ms. Heller currently serves on the board of Charles Schwab Investment Management, Jackson Life Insurance Company of New York, Manhattan School of Music and the investment advisory board of Geller & Company Family Offices.

 Kishore Ballal is the co-founder and CEO of Advanced Care Oncology and Hematology Associates.
 Over the last 12 years, Kishore has founded and expanded the group to be one of the largest oncology practices in the Northern Jersey region with offices in 6 counties.
 Prior to being an entrepreneur, he has worked in several global technology companies including startups and multi-national Fortune 100 companies with roles ranging from leading billion dollar product lines, global strategy, M&A, private equity and fund raising.